nesaboz/whisper/README.md

 # AI therapist

-AI therapist that listens to your problems and offers advice when asked.
+AI therapist that listens and offers advice when asked.

 I'm using:
 - OpenAI's Whisper for speech-to-text